sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 biomechanical models it is typically given the symbol :math:`a(t)`, which is treated as a normalized quantity in the range :math:`[0, 1]`.

-An organisms does not directly control the concentration of these :math:`\textrm{Ca}^{2+}` ions in its muscles, instead its nervous system, controlled by its brain, sends an electrical signal to a muscle which causes :math:`\textrm{Ca}^{2+}` ions to be released.
+An organism does not directly control the concentration of these :math:`\textrm{Ca}^{2+}` ions in its muscles, instead its nervous system, controlled by its brain, sends an electrical signal to a muscle which causes :math:`\textrm{Ca}^{2+}` ions to be released.
 These diffuse and increase in